Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ## A - Challenge Space Creation

-Steps A1-5 below will be completed for you by using the `createchallenge` command after installing the[challengeutils](https://github.com/Sage-Bionetworks/challengeutils) python package.
+Steps A1-5 below will be completed for you by using the `createchallenge` command after installing the [challengeutils](https://github.com/Sage-Bionetworks/challengeutils) python package.
 This documentation below serves to provide detailed descriptions for each of the steps.

 **For all DREAM challenges, please contact the Synapse Access and Compliance Team (act@sagebase.org) for step A4!**